LPC: BDC leverage cap increase back on table after bipartisan vote

-NEW YORK, Nov 16 (Reuters) - The US House Financial Services Committee on Wednesday overwhelmingly voted to advance a bill that would update rules governing Business Development Companies (BDCs), paving the way for the specialized lenders to make more loans to small and mid-sized businesses.
+NEW YORK (Reuters) - The US House Financial Services Committee on Wednesday overwhelmingly voted to advance a bill that would update rules governing Business Development Companies (BDCs), paving the way for the specialized lenders to make more loans to small and mid-sized businesses.

 The legislation would provide relief to BDCs by amending the Investment Company Act of 1940 for the first time since the 1980s.
 If enacted, the bill would allow BDCs to deploy more capital as well as streamline burdensome Securities and Exchange Commission (SEC) offering and registration processes.